LionWeb-io/lionweb-python/website/docs/Guides/serialization.md

 ## Serializing Language Definitions

-LionWeb Java treats languages as regular node trees:
+LionWeb Python treats languages as regular node trees:
 - Concepts, Properties, Containments, and the Language itself are just nodes.
 - The default serializer knows how to instantiate these standard types.